DukeAIPI/twitter-topic-modeling/README.md

 - Go to [project link](https://share.streamlit.io/leocorelli/twitter-topic-modeling/main/streamlit.py)
 - Type term into the search bar and click enter!

-## Credit
+## Citation
 A special thank you to Maarten Grootendorst and his amazing work in creating the BERTopic library.
-Additionally, a special thank you to Jon Reifschneider of Duke University for his amazing teaching this semester in AIPI 540.
 ```
 @misc{grootendorst2020bertopic,
   author       = {Maarten Grootendorst},